SFU-CMPT-201/lecture-notes/08-synchronization.md

       philosopher grab their left fork and then the right fork while having all other philosophers grab their right fork and then the left fork.
 This breaks the hold-and-wait condition since there will be at least one philosopher who can't grab any fork.
-    * We can use condition variables.
+    * We can try grabbing both locks at once.
         * Grab the left lock.
 Try the right lock.
-Wait for the signal.
-When done eating, signal.
-        * The key point here is that, when waiting (`pthread_cond_wait`), it gives up the left lock.
+If you can't grab it, give up the left lock, and try again.
         * This prevents the circular-wait condition from occurring.
+        * This does not prevent starvation.

       ```c
       #include <pthread.h>